 - Floss regularly: Given the prevalence of gum disease and bone loss that many senior citizens face, it’s important to floss at least once per day.

 - Visit your dentist: Proper dental care starts at home – and is enhanced with professional assistance.
 Make regular dental visits a foundation of your oral healthcare.
-Schedule an appointment with Dr. Dental today!
+Schedule an appointment with your local dentist today!